-- Pupils must work outside class in study periods or at home; our minimum recommendation is 5 hours per AS Level/ L3 BTEC per week in Y12 and 7 hours per A2/L3 BTEC subject in Y13.
-L2 BTECs require 3 hours per subject. - Work ethic a real commitment to work hard for its own sake and for your future. - Independent study by the student, not simply expecting to be spoon-fed by a teacher. - The ability to organise one's own programme of study week by week, term by term. - Level 3 learning is cumulative and success cannot be achieved by leaving it to the last possible moment - Engaging with the academic programme outside the set curriculum, University Master Classes/Lectures/Field trips - VESPA is a growth mindset programme that is embedded in the ethos of the Post 16 Centre.
+- Pupils must work outside class in study periods or at home; our minimum recommendation is 5 hours per A Level/L3 BTEC per week in Y12 and 7 hours in Y13. - Work ethic a real commitment to work hard for its own sake and for your future. - Independent study by the student, not simply expecting to be spoon-fed by a teacher.

+- The ability to organise one's own programme of study week by week, term by term. - Level 3 learning is cumulative and success cannot be achieved by leaving it to the last possible moment. - Engaging with the academic programme outside the set curriculum, University Master Classes/Lectures/Field trips. - VESPA is a growth mind-set programme that is embedded in the ethos of the Post 16 Centre.